 The ultra-small, poorly-aimed speakers in flat screen TVs are often incapable of reproducing human speech clearly and accurately.
 And the really bad news is that TVs are getting even thinner.
 The new generation of OLED TVs introduced at the January 2016 Consumer Electronics Show have screens as thin as three millimeters!

-3. Baby boomers listened to LOUD music when they were young.
+Baby boomers listened to LOUD music when they were young.
 For the first time in the history of the United States, there are 95 million people over the age of 50…and many of them have some degree of hearing loss.